 Children should be able to use key skills, key knowledge and key vocabulary

 The History curriculum has been reviewed and redesigned recently.
 In KS 1 classes study significant people and events and aspects of change over time.
 In KS2 it is mapped out broadly chronologically with each KS2 class studying an ancient era as well as a period of British history.
 Each year group also studies an aspect of local history.
-In KS1 these link in with local important events and local significant people and in KS2 children learn about the local area starting with the immediate vicinity of our school and village in Y3 of Liverpool and leading out to the city of Liverpool in Y6.
+In KS1 these link in with local important events and local significant people and in KS2 children learn about the local area starting with the immediate vicinity of our school and village in Y3 with Cronton and leading out to the city of Liverpool in Y6.

 The curriculum has been designed so that there are opportunities for children to revisit prior learning and make links and comparisons across different eras.
 Lessons follow the five part lesson format as outlined below.